archocron/opencv-pcb-fiducials/README.md

 # opencv-pcb-fiducials
-Python project using OpenCV to detect fiducials and rotate to the correct angle and cutoff.
+Python project using OpenCV to detect fiducials and rotate to the correct angle and crop.
 To be applicated in combination with visual inspection projects.

 # how to use it ?